 Pricing & Tariffs

-BT Mobile currently offers two types of tariff:
+At present, BT Mobile offers three types of price plan:

-- Pay Monthly SIM Cards: Starting from £5/month on a 12-month contract, you’ll get a new BT Mobile SIM card that slots inside your existing unlocked smartphone.
+- SIM Only: Starting from £5/month on a 12-month contract, you can get a BT Mobile SIM card to use in your unlocked smartphone.

-- Pay Monthly Handsets: Starting from £17/month on a 24-month contract, you’ll get a brand new smartphone from BT Mobile.
+- Pay Monthly Handsets: You can also buy a brand new smartphone directly from BT Mobile.
+Prices start from £12/month on a 24-month contract.

 inc. £5 discount